semenko/serpent-methylation-pipeline/README.md

 to quickly validate the pipeline and see what would be executed.
 Remove `--dry-run` to run the full process.

 After removing the `--dry-run` flag, this will download reference genomes and build indices.

+### Mac OS X Compatibility

+Unfortunately, critical dependencies don't support Mac OS architectures yet (e.g., `bwa-mem2` only supports `linux-aarch64`), though this might be supported using `brew`.
+Please open an issue or submit a PR if you're able to improve this situation! :smiley:

 ### Data Definition